uclhal/Data-Science-for-Docs/02-lesson-02-excel-hell.md

 **Solution**: Never include more than one piece of information in a cell.
 If you need all these measurements, design your data sheet to include this information in separate columns.
 In fact, in the above example, it would even be beneficial to separate out each systolic and diastolic value.
 You final column heading might look like this: sbp_1, dbp1, sbp_2, dbp_2, sbp_3, dbp_3.

 ### Field name problems
 Choose descriptive field names, but be careful not to include: spaces, numbers, or special characters of any kind.
-Spaces can be misinterpreted by parsers that use whitespace as delimiters and some programs don’t like field names that are text strings that start with numbers.
+Spaces can be misinterpreted by parsers that use whitespace as delimiters and some programs don't like field names that are text strings that start with numbers.
 Underscores (`_`) are a good alternative to spaces and consider writing names in camel-case to improve readability.
 Remember that abbreviations that make sense at the moment may not be so obvious in 6 months but don't overdo it with names that are eccessivly long.

 **Examples**